Uninett/nav/doc/faq/graph_gaps.rst

 ===================================

-This document discusses various causes of missing Graphite data, AKA gappy graphs AKA holy graphs.
+This document discusses various causes of missing Graphite data, AKA gappy graphs AKA holy graphs (or even completely blank graphs).
 You should verify each issue in the order they are listed.

 Problems at the Graphite end of things